Deja Vu II: Lost in Las Vegas: Plot

 In the late 1940s, private investigator and former boxer Theodore "Ace" Harding, some time after proving his innocence for the murder of Joey Siegel, is kidnapped in the middle of the night and knocked unconscious.
 He awakens in a bathroom at the Las Vegas Lucky Dice Hotel and Casino, with his memory still intact.
-It soon becomes apparent that Siegel's boss, Vegas mobster Tony Malone, is missing $112,000, and Ace is considered the man responsible due to being the last person Siegel talked to prior to his death; Ace has to return the money within a week or face the classic "or else" of being killed by Malone's personal hitman, Stogie Martin.
+It soon becomes apparent that Siegel's boss, Vegas mobster Tony Malone, is missing $112,000.
+Ace is considered the man responsible for the money being missing, as he was the last person Siegel talked to prior to his death; Ace has to return the money within a week or face the classic "or else" of being killed by Malone's personal hitman, Stogie Martin.

 Looking for clues as to the location of the missing money, Ace comes across a pair of ledgers, where he discovers that the stolen money was spent on bribing the police into being loyal to Daniel Ventini, an associate mobster of Malone's who is secretly plotting against him.
 With no chance of actually recovering the missing money, Ace realizes there is only one way to escape his potentially lethal situation.
 By planting significant evidence of Ventini's treachery in Malone's office, as well as evidence saying Malone is aware of the act in Ventini's office, Ace initiates a gang war between the two crime families, during which he escapes Las Vegas undetected, while the two mobsters perish in the conflict.